ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

   - the number of all valid arguments for `T::offset` shall be equal to `T::length()`
     - *as a result, if `l = T::length()` is positive then `l - k` will be a valid argument for `T::offset`; where `k` is an integer s.t. `0 < k < l + 1`*
 - `T::get_t<...>` is a type of the (sub-structure) instance at `T::offset` given the following:
-  - if the structure has no dimension then `T::get_t` shall accept both no argument or a single `void` argument, `T::offset` shall take no argument, and they shall return the type and the offset of the only (sub-structure) instance , respectively
+  - if the structure has no dimension then `T::get_t` shall accept both no argument or a single `void` argument, `T::offset` shall take no argument, and they shall return the type and the offset of the only (sub-structure) instance, respectively
     - `T::get_t<>` and `T::get_t<void>` shall return the same type
   - if the structure has one static dimension then `T::get_t` shall take a single `std::integral_constant<std::size_t, ...>` argument, `T::offset` shall take one `std::size_t` template argument , and they shall return the type and the offset of the (sub-structure) instance with the given index
-  - if the structure has one dynamic dimension then `T::get_t` shall combine the behavior of the `get_t` of a structure with no dimension and of a structure with one static dimension, `T::offset` shall take both one `std::size_t` formal argument or one `std::size_t` template argument, and they shall return the type and the offset of the (sub-structure) instance with the given index
+  - if the structure has one dynamic dimension then `T::get_t` shall combine the behavior of the `get_t` of a structure with no dimension and a structure with one static dimension, `T::offset` shall take both one `std::size_t` formal argument or one `std::size_t` template argument, and they shall return the type and the offset of the (sub-structure) instance with the given index
     - `T::get_t` shall return the same type for any correct arguments given
     - `T::offset` shall return the same offset for the given index regardless of whether it was given via template or formally
   - if the structure has a dimension then it is called static or dynamic if the structure would satisfy the previous statements (this means that the staticity or dynamicity of the dimension is deduced)
   - if the structure has a dimension then it shall be either static or dynamic
-  - if the structure has any sub-structures, `T::get_t` shall always return one of types of sub-structures in `T::sub_structures()` and for every sub-structure type there shall exist an argument to `T::get_t` such that it returns this sub-structure and they shall share their indices
+  - if the structure has any sub-structures, `T::get_t` shall always return one of the types of sub-structures in `T::sub_structures()` and for every sub-structure type there shall exist an argument to `T::get_t` such that it returns this sub-structure and they shall share their indices
     - *as a result, structures with a dynamic dimension will have just one sub-structure or it should be a ground (leaf) structure*
   - if the structure has no sub-structures, `T::get_t` shall return a representation of the type of the physical data

 ### Subtypes of structures

-- **Cube:** a cube is a structure hierarchy which has all its dimensions dynamic.
+- **Cube:** a cube is a structure hierarchy that has all its dimensions dynamic.
 This has a consequence of having a single scalar type (all values described by the structure share the same type).

 - **Point:** a point is a structure hierarchy with no dimensions.
 It has only a single scalar type and it describes one scalar value of this type.

-  It is a special case of cube.
+  It is a special case of a cube.

 ### Contain

-`contain` facilitates creation of new structures.
+`contain` facilitates the creation of new structures.
 It is a tuple-like struct that defines a struct's fields via inheritance, but in contrast with `std::tuple`, it is a trivially constructible standard layout.

 It is used in the library to define all structures (and the majority of all noarr functions).
 This is to provide a structured way of serializing a structure's data.